-In June 2020, the FDA approved XPOVIO under accelerated approval as the only single-agent oral treatment of adult patients with relapsed or refractory DLBCL, not otherwise specified, including DLBCL arising from follicular lymphoma, after at least two lines of systemic therapy.
-This approval was supported by the results of the SADAL Study, an open-label Phase 2b clinical trial evaluating single-agent oral selinexor (60 mg, twice weekly) in patients that had relapsed or refractory DLBCL after at least two prior multi-agent therapies and who were ineligible for transplantation, including high dose chemotherapy with stem cell rescue.
+In June 2020, the FDA approved XPOVIO under accelerated approval as a single-agent oral treatment of adult patients with relapsed or refractory DLBCL, not otherwise specified, including DLBCL arising from follicular lymphoma, after at least two lines of systemic therapy.
+This approval was based on the results of the SADAL Study, an open-label Phase 2b clinical trial evaluating single-agent oral selinexor (60 mg, twice weekly) in patients that had relapsed or refractory DLBCL after at least two prior multi-agent therapies and who were ineligible for transplantation, including high dose chemotherapy with stem cell rescue.
 In this population, selinexor demonstrated an ORR of 29%, including a CR rate of 13%.
 Responses were seen in all subgroups evaluated regardless of age, gender, prior therapy, DLBCL subtype or prior stem cell transplant therapy.
 Patient responses were durable with a median DOR of 9.3 months (23.0 months for patients who achieved a CR).
 Importantly, responses were associated with longer survival, underscoring the potential of oral XPO1 inhibition as an oral, non-chemotherapeutic option for patients with relapsed or refractory DLBCL.
+Part 2 of the study is ongoing to evaluate alternate dosing (40 mg, twice weekly; 60 mg twice weekly for cycles 1 and 2; and 60 mg weekly for subsequent cycles).

-The most common adverse reactions (\geq 20%) in patients who received selinexor were fatigue (63%), nausea (57%), diarrhea (37%), decreased appetite (37%), decreased weight (30%), constipation (29%), vomiting (28%), and pyrexia (22%).
-Grade 3-4 laboratory abnormalities (\geq 15%) are thrombocytopenia, lymphopenia, neutropenia, anemia, and hyponatremia.
+The most common adverse reactions (≥20%) in patients who received selinexor were fatigue (63%), nausea (57%), diarrhea (37%), decreased appetite (37%), decreased weight (30%), constipation (29%), vomiting (28%), and pyrexia (22%).
+Grade 3-4 laboratory abnormalities (≥15%) are thrombocytopenia, lymphopenia, neutropenia, and hyponatremia.
 In the SADAL Study, fatal adverse reactions occurred in 3.7% of patients within 30 days of last treatment.
 Serious adverse reactions occurred in 46% of patients who received selinexor.
 Treatment discontinuation rate due to adverse reactions was 17%.